joesan/plant-simulator/README.md

 ## Getting Started

-For some background information on the project, have a look [here](https://github.com/joesan/plant-simulator/wiki)
+For some background information on the project, please have a look [here](https://github.com/joesan/plant-simulator/wiki)

 The instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.